Angelica Hale

-Angelica Hale (born July 31, 2007) is an American singer, songwriter, musician and actress.
+Angelica Hale (born July 31, 2007) is a Filipino-American singer, songwriter, musician and actress.
 She competed in the 12th season of America's Got Talent, and became the runner-up to winner Darci Lynne.
 She made her debut at the 2017 Macy’s Thanksgiving Day Parade.

 Early life

 Angelica Hale was born on July 31, 2007 and was living in Atlanta, Georgia in 2019.
 Her father's name is James, and her mother's name is Eva.

 At the age of four, Hale contracted a severe bacterial pneumonia causing septic shock and multiple organ failure, including her kidneys, and suffered permanent scarring on her right lung.
 She was placed in a medically-induced coma, transferred from Children's Healthcare of Atlanta Scottish Rite to Children's Healthcare of Atlanta Egleston, and placed on ECMO life-support.
 After spending 12 days on ECMO and 80 days in the hospital recovering, she was released to go home on April 24, 2012.
 On September 13, 2013 after spending a year and a half on dialysis, Hale received a life-saving kidney transplant from her mother.

 Soon afterwards, Hale began taking singing lessons with vocal coach Tara Simon in Alpharetta, Georgia.
 She then won a singing competition for five- to nine-year-olds, and has performed for many charitable functions, such as Children's Miracle Network Hospitals and Children's Healthcare of Atlanta.